chen-teaching/teaching/mathstats_f2022/syllabus.md

 ## Academic Integrity {#academic-integrity}

-For a more in-depth text you can reference: Statistical Inference 2nd edition by Casella and Berger.t
+For a more in-depth text you can reference: Statistical Inference 2nd edition by Casella and Berger.

-Please see the general NYU policy: https://www.nyu.edu/about/policies-guidelines-compliance/policies-and-guidelines/academic-integrity-for-students-at-nyu.html
+Please see the general NYU policy: [https://www.nyu.edu/about/policies-guidelines-compliance/policies-and-guidelines/academic-integrity-for-students-at-nyu.html](https://www.nyu.edu/about/policies-guidelines-compliance/policies-and-guidelines/academic-integrity-for-students-at-nyu.html)

 Any violations of the NYU or course policy on academic integrity may result in punishment.
 Depending on severity, this could include receiving a zero on the homework, quiz, or project, failure of the course, or being reported to the University.